School-Project-YZU/SQL-Project/README.md

 (15) Employee : Department (m:1): Indicates that a department has multiple employees.

-(16) Inventory: Supplier document (m:n): Indicates that one inventory can be provided by multiple vendors, and one vendor can also provide multiple inventories.
+(16) Inventory: Vendor (m:n): Indicates that one inventory can be provided by multiple vendors, and one vendor can also provide multiple inventories.

-(17) Inventory file: Warehouse file (m:1): Indicates that the company has only one warehouse, and this warehouse stores a variety of inventory.
+(17) Inventory : Warehouse (m:1): Indicates that the company has only one warehouse, and this warehouse stores a variety of inventory.

-(18) Repository file: Personnel file (1:m): Indicates that the repository is managed by multiple company employees.
+(18) Warehouse : Employee (1:m): Indicates that the warehouse is managed by multiple company employees.